ow-mods/owml/Readme.md

 # Outer Wilds Mod Loader

 OWML is the mod loader and mod framework for Outer Wilds.
-It patches Outer Wilds to load mods, and provides mods with a framework to interact with the game.
+It patches Outer Wilds to load mods, and provides mods a framework to interact with the game.
 OWML is inspired by SMAPI for Stardew Valley.

 ## How it works